ddeliopoulos/CSC496-Team-Cloud-Project-DA/README.md

 # Description
 To provide working environment for the project, on Ubuntu 18.04 VM, Apache server and MySQL (server version 5.7.29) were installed.
 On CloudLab, Openstack profile was created with a controller and two compute nodes.
 The network includes two routers, one is connected to the tun0-net , the other to to the flat-lan-l-net.
-The topology if the network connections is presented in Deliverable 3 - CSC 496-80 Course Project file.
-"bionic-server-cloudimg-amd64" is used to create an image, the disk format is QCOW2.
+The topology if the network connections is presented in Deliverable 3 - CSC 496-80 Course Project file "bionic-server-cloudimg-amd64" is used to create an image, the disk format is QCOW2.
 A few snapshots of the same image after installing the essential components to the server were created.
 One of this snapshots became our final project.

 # Installing Apache2
 This is installed under an instance created off of OpenStack hosted by Cloudlab using an ubuntu 18.04 server.